thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Intro_to_React.notes.md

 **NOTE:** The order children are passed into the `React.createElement()` function is the order they'll be mounted.

 As you can see from the above code, the `props` object is made up of key-value pairs that set the HTML attributes of the element.
-Any HTML attribute can be a key in `props` object so long as it's converted to camelcase.
+Any HTML attribute can be a key in the `props` object so long as it's converted to camelcase.
 However, `class` and `for` are reserved keywords in JavaScript so `className` and `htmlFor` must be used instead.

 **NOTE:** Here's an official list of the [supported HTML tags and attributes](https://facebook.github.io/react/docs/tags-and-attributes.html) in React.